 The Transmission of the Variant Readings of the Quran, by Shady Hekmat Nasser, p.97.

-Not only does this immediately cast major doubt on the Quran’s textual integrity, but also potentially voids one’s most important duty, that of the Contact Prayer (Salat), as a Submitter (Muslim).
-Even according to the Hadith, the traditional Muslims believe that if one does not recite al-Fateah in their Salat that their Salat is void (see Sahih al-Bukhari 756).
+Not only does this immediately cast major doubt on the Quran’s textual integrity, but it also potentially voids one’s most important duty, that of the Contact Prayer (Salat), as a Submitter (Muslim).
+Even according to the Hadith, traditional Muslims believe that if one does not recite al-Fateah, then their Salat is void (see Sahih al-Bukhari 756).

 The Quran’s mathematical code revealed in 1974 through the computer has additionally shun light on further consequences of this violation.
 We learn that not just all key parameters of the Quran but also the Abrahamic Practices, such as the Contact Prayers, are mathematically coded by means of the number 19 (see 74:25-31).
 It turns out this chapter contains a superhuman structure that only manifests when the Bismillah is recited.